-Modelling the obtained solutions so as to obtain impartial results through detailed analyses.
-At the modelling stage is when the decision maker decides on which particular selection method to employ basing on the nature of the problem at hand.
+- Modelling the obtained solutions so as to obtain impartial results through detailed analyses.
+At the modelling, the stage is when the decision-maker decides on which particular selection method to employ based on the nature of the problem at hand.

-MCDA is an approach employed by decision makers to make recommendations from a set of finite seemingly similar options basing on how well they score against a predefined set of criteria.
-MCDA techniques aim to achieve a decision goal from a set of alternatives using pre-set selection factors herein referred to as the criteria.
+MCDA is an approach employed by decision-makers to make recommendations from a set of finite seemingly similar options basing on how well they score against a predefined set of criteria.
+MCDA techniques aim to achieve a decisive goal from a set of alternatives using pre-set selection factors herein referred to as the criteria.

 Multi-criteria decision analysis (MCDA) techniques can be successfully applied to choose a biogas digester technology from a list of potential alternatives for an anaerobic digestion (AD) system based on:

 Using MCDA to analyse the various biodigester models presents a successful option owing to the fact that all the critical attributes are directly measurable and non-subjective.

 A detailed feedstock analysis to determine the quantity and quality of the selected feedstock, which directly impacts the selected technology’s sizing needs to be completed.
 Using the MCDA technique, a suitable biogas model can be selected and from the substrate analysis, the appropriate size of the biogas digester can be determined.